abroroo/til/Javascript/JavaScript Engine and Runtime.md

 So,
 ## What's JS Engine?
-> A JavaScript engine is a program or an integral part of a web browser that interprets and executes JavaScript code.
-It's responsible for taking the JavaScript source code, parsing it, and then executing the instructions.
-Each browser has its own JavaScript engine.
+> A JavaScript engine is simply a computer program that executes JavaScript code.
+It's responsible for translating human-readable JavaScript code into machine-readable instructions that the computer's hardware can execute.

  Some of the popular ones include:
   - V8 (used in Google Chrome)